rk032/Ensou/README.md

 # Ensou
 EnSou: Your go-to open-source music player!
 Seamlessly enjoy your favorite tunes with an intuitive interface.
 Powered by machine learning (K-means clustering), it suggests personalized song recommendations tailored to your music taste.
 Elevate your music experience with EnSou's simplicity and smart features. #OpenSource #MusicPlayer

-# Project A: Personalized Music System with K-means Clustering

-## Overview
-Project A is a personalized music system that utilizes K-means clustering for song recommendations tailored to individual preferences.
-It incorporates a doubly linked circular linked list for efficient song navigation and playback control, offering features such as repeat and lyric display.
-The frontend is designed using HTML/CSS, JavaScript, and Flask framework.

 ## Key Technologies
 -Python (3.x recommended)